install `SeuratData` package (if not yet)

 One might notice a difference in scale for some of the scores, if comparing the plot with the table just before.
 This is the case for the PCA density score for instance.

-normalisation by default (rescale = TRUE
+normalisation by default (rescale = TRUE).
+One might chose

 to disable it: